Rhine-Waal University of Applied Sciences

 Eligibility:

-- Active social engagement (volunteering, community work, etc.)
+- Active social participation (volunteering, community action, etc.).

 Read MoreLess

-EPOS Scholarship for Sustainable Development Management (DAAD Funded)
+Scholarship for Students pursuing Master in Sustainable Development Management (DAAD Funded)

 Eligibility:

-- Applicant should be a citizen of a developing country (as listed by DAAD)
+- Applicant must be a national of a developing country (as listed by DAAD)

-- Bachelor’s degree in social sciences, economics, or industrial engineering with excellent grades
+- Bachelors in social sciences, economics or industrial engineering with top marks

 ERASMUS+ Scholarship

-- Amount: Typically between €300–€450 per month, varis subject to destination country and duration.
+- Amount: Usually €300–€450 per month, which vary depending on the destination country and the duration.

 PROMOS Scholarship